mjbriggs/Qwitter/README.md

 To search for a status with a particular hashtag, a # symbol must precede the tag to be searched.

-When entering login or sign up credentials, do not include an @ symbol.
+When entering login or sign up username credentials, do not include an @ symbol.

 Thank you for checking out my app!
 It was a lot of work to get this thing done in a semester, but it proved to be a rewarding challenge.
 The emulator used for development was a Nexus 5, so the front end will be most ideal on that model.
 While I understand that this is not ideal for "the real world", this was for a class.
 Therefore, some design decisions (such as hardcoded widget locations) were made in the name of meeting academic deadlines.
 Trust me, I know the UI could be much more flexible and cleaner.
 I was asked to keep my backend code private, so if you would like to see how I set up my AWS api, just ask!
 I appreciate all feedback, please feel free to contact me at mjbriggs@icloud.com with any comments, questions or concerns.